pmean/build-website/text/07/DifferenceInExponentials.md

 potential rather than the observed maximum.
 The increase in c represents the fact that the time to reach 95% of the actual maximum is actually faster than the time that it takes to reach the potential maximum.
-So I\'ve learned that it can be easy to underestimate the proper values for a and c.
+So I've learned that it can be easy to underestimate the proper values for a and c.
 Another problem is that the maximum actually occurs between two of the data points, as you can see from the graph shown below.